quim-romero/lumina/README.md

 **LUMINA** is more than a landing page — it’s a fully functional **e-commerce experience** for digital products, built as if launching tomorrow.

-Designed with precision, care, and clarity in mind, it features:
+Designed with precision and clarity, it features:

 - 🎨 Immersive hero with motion and scroll-based animations
 - 🛍️ Interactive product grid with hover effects and route transitions
-- 💳 Functional Stripe Checkout (test mode)
+- 💳 Functional **Stripe Checkout** (test mode)
-- ✉️ Contact form with real-time validation and EmailJS integration
+- ✉️ Contact form with real-time validation and **EmailJS**
 - 🌗 Light/dark mode with system preference + persistence

 > Built to showcase real frontend capabilities — not mockups.